Ashes to Ashes (David Bowie song): Music video

 In the video, Bowie portrays three different characters – a clown, an astronaut and an asylum inmate – all of whom represent variations of the song's "outsider theme".
 The black clerical robes of his followers, inspired by the 1965 film The Sound of Music, were designed by Judi Frankland.
-They were worn by members of London's Blitz, a "Bowie-worshipping nightclub" that housed several up-and-coming artists of the New Romantic era, including Steve Strange, a member of Visage.
-(Note: The three others — Elise Brazier, Judith Frankland and Darla Jane Gilroy — were handpicked by Strange.
+They were worn by members of London's Blitz, a "Bowie-worshipping nightclub" that housed several up-and-coming artists of the New Romantic era, including Steve Strange, a member of Visage, and future fashion designer Darla Jane Gilroy.
+(Note: The two others — Elise Brazier and Judith Frankland — were handpicked by Strange.
 Blitz regular Marilyn and Bowie fan George O'Dowd, later famous as Boy George, were passed over for appearances.)
 Strange later told the biographer Marc Spitz that his robe kept getting caught in the bulldozer: "That's why I kept doing that move where I pull my arm down.
 So I wouldn't be crushed."
 (Note: Bowie liked the move and incorporated it into the videos for his following singles "Fashion" (1980), "Loving the Alien" (1984) and "Dancing in the Street" (1985).)
 Strange's friend Richard Sharah did Bowie's make-up for both the video and the Scary Monsters photo shoot the previous month, while his Italian Pierrot costume was designed by Natasha Korniloff, whose affiliation with the singer dated back to his days as a mime with Lindsay Kemp in 1968.
 According to Buckley, the Pierrot figure was based on a commedia dell'arte Renaissance costume.
 The elderly woman who appears at the video's end, acting as Bowie's mother, was not his actual mother Peggy Jones.
 (Note: The elderly woman some interpreted as a response to the 1975 NME interview with Bowie's mother, Peggy Jones, which revealed embarrassing personal details between her and the artist; Bowie had repaired his relationship with his mother in the years following the article's publication and before recording "Ashes to Ashes".)

 [It conveyed] some feeling of nostalgia for a future.
 I've always been hung up on that; it creeps into everything I do, however far away I try to get from it ...
 The idea of having seen the future, of somewhere we've already been, keeps coming back to me.